oriolatobi04/AWS-Cloud-Projects/project-1.md

 #  🛡️ Full-Scale AWS Infrastructure Deployment with IAM Control, Networking, Bastion Host & S3 Integration

- This comprehensive hands-on project is designed to simulate the planning, deployment, access control, and secure operation of an AWS-based infrastructure, following enterprise-level best practices.
-It begins with IAM governance to ensure correct role-based access and builds out a robust VPC environment with public and private subnets, EC2 provisioning, EC2 & S3-hosted content, and SSH-based bastion access.
-This project provides a step-by-step guide with interactive images of how this can be achieved.
+This comprehensive project is designed to simulate the planning, deployment, access control and secure operation of an AWS-based infrastructure.
+It begins with IAM governance to ensure correct role-based access and builds out a robust VPC environment with public and private subnets, EC2 provisioning, A static website hosted on Public EC2 instance and S3, SSH-based bastion access to connect private and public instance.
+This project provides a step-by-step guide with screenshots to follow along with.

 ## 🔐 Phase 0: IAM Governance & Role Delegation
 ### 👑 Admin User Setup